-Over the next five weeks I’ll be going into greater depth about each of these subjects.
-This week I’ll give you a short overview of what I mean about each topic.
+I’ll be going into greater depth about each of these subjects in the following articles and will give you a short overview of what I mean about each topic.

 Without a Facebook page to work from, you can’t run any ads.
 This page is where you work from in all your interactions on Facebook, and they are free and easy to create.
 Done well, this will be the foundation of your Facebook sales machine.

 Facebook’s greatest strength is the targeting options they offer to marketers.
 With Facebook, you can discover details about your audience both on and off of Facebook and use this information to tailor your message to the people you know your products and services can help.

 When you meet someone in person, you don’t introduce yourself and then immediately offer to sell him or her something.
 Why then do we do this online?
 It’s time we started treating our prospects online like we treat people we meet offline.